 Then the softer rift permits more high-pressure magma froth to force its way out—releasing both heat and CO2 from Earth’s molten interior.
 This further warms the planet’s surface, melts more ice, deepens the oceans, and softens the seafloor rift still more, allowing still higher levels of CO2 and heat leakage.
 It also accelerates seafloor spreading and eventually earthquake activity.

 The increases in CO2 and heat leakage continue on feedback-style until Earth starts running out of ice to melt — especially non-polar and non-mountaintop ice.
 Then ocean deepening slows and eventually stops.
-Thus at this point, seafloor rift softening also slows and then stops.
+Thus, at this point, seafloor rift softening (due to a deeper ocean) also slows and then stops.

 Then, with the surface above its average temperature, the system is more susceptible to reversal than continued warming.
 At some point, due to either random variability, or a volcano erupting (for reasons that will be soon explained), the process starts working the same way, feed-back style, but in reverse.